dcl-2017-04/curriculum/docs/rectangling.md

     ["can arrays mix types?", true, 100]
     ```

--   **Objects**, name value pairs separated by colons.
+-   **Objects**, name-value pairs separated by colons.
 Objects are like named lists.

     ``` json
     {